Uterine fibroid management

 Overview of Treatment

-Uterine fibroids are a common gynecological condition that typically affects women of reproductive age.
+Uterine fibroids are a common gynecological condition, typically affecting women of reproductive age.
 The goal of treatment is to reduce symptoms, prevent fibroid growth, and improve quality of life.
-Treatment options are diverse, including medication, surgery, and minimally invasive therapies.
+There are various treatment options, including medication, surgery, and minimally invasive procedures.

-The choice of treatment should be based on the size, number, and location of the fibroids, as well as the severity of symptoms and future fertility plans.
+The choice of treatment depends on the size, number, and location of the fibroids, as well as the severity of symptoms and the patient's future fertility plans.
 Personalized treatment plans can effectively control symptoms and reduce risks.

 Types and Mechanisms of Treatment

-The main types of treatment are conservative therapy, surgical treatment, and minimally invasive procedures.
-Conservative therapy usually includes non-steroidal anti-inflammatory drugs (NSAIDs) and hormonal therapy, aimed at controlling symptoms and fibroid growth.
+Treatment types mainly include conservative therapy, surgical intervention, and minimally invasive procedures.
+Conservative treatments often involve non-steroidal anti-inflammatory drugs (NSAIDs) and hormonal therapy aimed at controlling symptoms and fibroid growth.

 Surgical options such as myomectomy or hysterectomy are suitable for patients with severe symptoms or larger fibroids.
 Minimally invasive treatments like uterine artery embolization can shrink fibroids by cutting off their blood supply.